Tooth Numbing: Causes, Symptoms, and Care

 If you notice any unusual sensations in your mouth or face, seek immediate treatment.
 Numbness is usually associated with nerve problems.
 Decay and infection in the teeth can lead to pain or numbness.
 The symptoms can improve once the tooth is repaired.
 If the damage is severe, you may need a root canal or extraction, however.
 Make an appointment with an Emergency Dentist to resolve tooth numbness today.

 Tooth numbness can indicate a problem with your nerves.
 If your tooth is decaying, chipped, or broken, the nerves can become exposed or damaged.
 It is important to seek treatment quickly so the dentist can try to save your tooth.
 Dental repairs are often very successful.
 You may only need a simple filling for a cavity.
 The dentist may drain an abscess in your gums or clean the infection out of your tooth.
 You may also get antibiotics to clear the infection before a filling is attempted.
 A root canal can also help save your tooth.
 During a root canal treatment, the pulp is cleaned out of the tooth.
 Although the tooth is not alive after the procedure, it can still remain in your mouth.
 This helps save your smile and allows you to function better.
 The numbness or pain from the tooth damage is gone after a root canal, yet you have no feeling left in the tooth.
 If the tooth is too damaged to save, an extraction is necessary.
 You need to check with your dentist or doctor quickly if you experience numbness.
 Numbness or tingling can happen with some major illnesses and strokes, as well.
 If the numbness is only in your tooth, you may only need dental treatment.
-Be sure to visit your dentist regularly to prevent major problems.
+Be sure to visit your dentist near me regularly to prevent major problems.
 Routine exams, cleanings, and x-rays help your dentist find decay in the early stages.
 This minimizes the chance of extreme pain or numbness.
 You may need emergency treatment for tooth numbness, especially if you have a sudden injury.
 Injuries to the face can result in chipped or broken teeth.
 Contact your dentist or an emergency clinic immediately to start treatment and possibly save your tooth.